DOB/DOD: January 29, 1834 (Norwalk, CT) – March 6, 1865 (Tallahassee, FL); 31 years old

 March 19th, 1865

-While we bow in humble submission to the blow which our Heavenly Father, in His all-wise Providence, has seen fit to inflict, and acknowledge the wisdom of Him who chastens His people in mercy, not in anger, we cannot but express the anguish we feel on an occasion which deprives us of an earthly friend — one whom we have learned to love and revere — to whom we have looked for counsel, encouragement and direction, who has guided us with wisdom and judgment, and ever been a cherished, sympathizing friend.
+While we bow in humble submission to the blow which our Heavenly Father, in His all-wise Providence, has seen fit to inflict and acknowledge the wisdom of Him who chastens His people in mercy, not in anger, we cannot but express the anguish we feel on an occasion which deprives us of an earthly friend — one whom we have learned to love and revere — to whom we have looked for counsel, encouragement and direction, who has guided us with wisdom and judgment, and ever been a cherished, sympathizing friend.
 Such was he whose loss we are now called to mourn.

 LIEUT.
 COL. ALBERT H. WILCOXSON

-In the flush and pride of manhood, while his life was being devoted to the holy cause of Liberty, and the maintenance of his Country’s honor against incatine foes, impelled by no ambition but the promotion of his country’s welfare, and the advancement of his fellowman in all that tends to enlighten, and elevate with the noble band of heroes who have sealed their devotion to the cause of civil liberty in their blood, he has sunk to rest, to sleep till the last trump shall call him to mansions of his Father.,
+In the flush and pride of manhood, while his life was being devoted to the holy cause of Liberty and the maintenance of his Country’s honor against incatine foes, impelled by no ambition but the promotion of his country’s welfare and the advancement of his fellowman in all that tends to enlighten, and elevate with the noble band of heroes who have sealed their devotion to the cause of civil liberty in their blood, he has sunk to rest, to sleep till the last trump shall call him to mansions of his Father.
+To give faint expression to the loss which we, the Officers of the 17th Regt.
+Conn.
+Infantry, feel that our Regiment has sustained, and to give to her whose heart-broken grief no human aid can serve to assuage such assurance as words may convey of the sorrow which fills our hearts, we would adopt the following resolutions:

 Resolved, — That in the death of our late Commander, Lieut.
-Col. Albert H. Wilcoxson, we recognize the loss of one who had endeared himself to us by his many virtues, his correct discipline, his bravery as a soldier and his fidelity to the cause of his Country, and his God.
+Col. Albert H. Wilcoxson, we recognize the loss of one who had endeared himself to us by his many virtues, his correct discipline, his bravery as a soldier, and his fidelity to the cause of his Country and his God.
+Resolved, — That we tender to the afflicted partner of the deceased our heartfelt condolence and warmest sympathies, commending her to the care of Him who alone can comfort them in the lonely hour of sorrow and distress and give strength to support the fainting heart.
+Resolved — That the colors of the Regiment be draped in mourning and that the Officers wear the usual badge for thirty days.
+Also, a copy of these Resolutions is forwarded to the widow of the deceased, the Norwalk (Conn.)
+Gazette, and the Connecticut War Record for publication.

 Henry Allen, Major